-Battery problems are one of the biggest concerns for smartphone users which is why we offer many useful tips and tricks to solve battery drain problems.
-If you notice that your battery performance and duration has decreased, it could be time to consider calibrating it, before resorting to buying a new phone if your battery isn't exchangeable like the Nexus 5 or easily removable like the Galaxy Note 4, we will explain in detail what calibrating the battery of your Android actually does and how to do it!
+Battery problems are one of the biggest concerns for smartphone users, which is why we offer many useful tips and tricks to solve battery drain problems.
+If you notice that your battery performance and duration has decreased, it could be time to consider calibrating your battery.
+If your battery isn't exchangeable like the Nexus 5 or easily removable like the Galaxy Note 4, we will explain how to calibrate the battery of your Android and what it actually does.

 First of all, if you have had problems with the performance of your battery, you can consult our tips and tricks to extend battery life on your Android smartphone.
 If you notice that the performance continues to decline, then it’s time to try to calibrate the battery.

 One of the most obvious signs that it’s time is when your mobile battery drains quickly or the device won’t charge.
 These symptoms can sometimes be attributed to apps or runaway processes in the background though.
 Users that have encountered these problems may think the battery or device is damaged.
 This may be the cause, but before doing anything drastic, we highly recommend trying to calibrate the battery properly.